Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-29-PART-1_High_level_spark_architecture.markdown

 ---

 Spark architecture consists of 5 components
-1. Worker Service
+1. Node Manager
-2. Master Service or Cluster Manager
+2. Resource Manager or Cluster Manager
 3. Driver
 4. Executer
 5. Tasks

 ### Cluster Manager or Worker Service
 A cluster is distributed computing environment which stores a huge amount data.
 This cluster is made of a file system and a Distributed operating system.
-This operating system consists of worker deamon and master deamon.
-The master daemon generally referred as
+This operating system consists of Node Manager and Resource Manager.
+The Resource Manager generally referred as Cluster manager.
-Cluster manager.
-Spark runs on top of the following file systems.
+Spark runs on top of the following OS.
 - Mesos
 - Yarn
 - Standalone